 Federal QIS Topic Area: Activities to reduce health and health care disparities.
-2017 QHP Issuer Contract, Section 3.01 and 3.02
+2017 QHP Issuer Contract Attachment 7, Section 3.01 and 3.02

-Goal for end of 2019: 1) Reach 80% of Exchange members self-reporting their race/ethnicity, 2) collect, track trend, and demonstrate improvement in reduction of health disparities in management of diabetes, asthma, hypertension, and depression.
+Goal for end of 2019: Applicant will 1) Reach 80% of Exchange members self-reporting their race/ethnicity, 2) collect, track, trend, and reduce health disparities in management of diabetes, asthma, hypertension, and depression.

 19.2.2.1: Provide the percent of Exchange members for whom self-reported data is captured for race/ethnicity in Attachment E QIS Run Charts.
-If Issuer does not currently have Exchange business, report on all lines of business excluding Medicare.
-Self-identification may take place through the enrollment application, web site registration, health assessment, reported at provider site, etc. Enter the percentage reported in the Certification Applications for 2017 and 2018 as well.
+Self-identification may take place through the enrollment application, web site registration, health assessment, reported at provider site, etc. The percentage should exclude members who have "declined to state" either actively or passively.
+Enter the percentage reported in the Certification Applications for 2017 and 2018 as well.

-19.2.2.2: Describe updates on progress made since the last QIS submission, and planned activities to achieve the Applicant's aims.
-Issuer may submit the progress report or any supporting documentation as an attachment if desired.
-Please include as applicable:
+19.2.2.2: Describe updates on progress made since the last QIS submission, and planned activities to achieve Applicant's aims.
+Applicant may submit any supporting documentation as an attachment.
+Include as applicable:

-- Updates in in efforts to increase self-reported race/ethnic information including whether there are barriers to self-report. - Update whether the Rand proxy method using geocoding and surname is used to supplement self-report. - Updates in ability to compile, track and trend data for understanding disparity gaps in the four key disease areas.

-- Planning/implementation of interventions to reduce known disparity gaps. - Development of market-based incentives to reduce disparities and assure health equity. - Progress in 2017 toward the end goal and any further implementation plans for 2018. - Known or anticipated barriers in implementing QIS activities and describe mitigation activities.
+- Updates in efforts to increase self-reported race/ethnic information including whether there are barriers to self-report. - Update whether the Rand proxy method using geocoding and surname is used to supplement self-report. - Updates in ability to compile, track and trend data for understanding disparity gaps in the four key disease areas. - Planning/implementation of interventions to reduce known disparity gaps. - Development of market-based incentives to reduce disparities and assure health equity. - Progress in 2017 toward the end goal and any further implementation plans for 2018. - Known or anticipated barriers in implementing QIS activities and mitigation activities.